Adversarially Robust Low Dimensional Representations: Our Results

 Our guarantees for spectral norm error in the presence of training-time adversarial perturbations are somewhat similar to Theorem~\ref{sec:wc:frob}.
-However, there is a qualitative difference: we will either find a robust low-dimensional projection of the unknown dataset $A$, or we will certify that the dataset has been poisoned substantially.
-In particular, the algorithm will { never} output a low-dimensional representation that is bad for the unknown data matrix $A$.
-In what follows $\spnorm{\cdot}$ will refer to the spectral norm. \anote{Change in all informal theorem statements, $(\kappa,q)$-robust projection.} \begin{itheorem} Fix $q \ge 2$ and $\eps \in (0,1)$.
-Let $A \in \R^{n \times m}$ be the unknown uncorrupted data matrix with a $(\kappa,q)$-robust projection $\Pi^*$ of rank at most $r$ with $\spnorm{A-\Pi^* A} \le \eps \spnorm{A}$.
-There exists a polynomial time algorithm that given as input a $\delta$-perturbed instance $\tilde{A}$, outputs either a robust projection $\widehat{\Pi}$ of rank at most $r$ with
+However, there is a qualitative difference: given as input an adversarial $\delta$-perturbation $\tilde{A}$ of an uncorrupted matrix $A$ that has a good solution (i.e., $\spnorm{A-\Pi^* A} \le \eps \spnorm{A}$ for some small $\eps \in (0,1)$), we will either find a robust low-dimensional projection of the unknown dataset $A$, or we will certify that the dataset has been poisoned substantially (i.e., $\spnorm{\tilde{A} - A} > \eps \spnorm{A}$).
+In particular, the algorithm will {never} output a low-dimensional representation that is bad for the unknown data matrix $A$.
+Please see Theorem~\ref{thm:training:spectralnorm} for a formal statement.

-or certifies that the data has been poisoned i.e., $\norm{\tilde{A}-A} > \eps \norm{A}$. \end{itheorem} Please see Theorem~\ref{thm:training:spectralnorm} for a formal statement.
-Here again, the additive term of $\Omega(\sqrt{m} \delta \kappa)$ is unavoidable as shown in Proposition~\ref{prop:additiveerror:tight}.
 We remark that information-theoretically we can design an estimator (that is computationally inefficient) that achieves the stronger qualitative guarantees as in Theorem~\ref{ithm:robusttraining:frob}.
-Designing a computationally efficient algorithm to do the same is a tantalising open question that we describe in more detail in Section~\ref{sec:techniques:training}.
-Finally, we would like to point out that our algorithms output $(O(\kappa),q)$-robust projections, and as a result we also get robustness to test-time perturbations. \anote{PCA regression?}
+Designing a computationally efficient algorithm to do the same is an open question that we describe in more detail in Section~\ref{sec:techniques:training}.